 An important aspect of caring for the thought to be difficult delphinium is deadheading the first blooms in early summer.
 Remove flower stalks when blooms are spent.
-When all blooms are removed and moisture and fertilization requirements are met, the gardener can expect a bountiful blast of blooms in late summer or early autumn.
+When all blooms are removed and moisture and fertilization requirements are met, a gardener can expect a bountiful blast of blooms in late summer or early autumn.
 This is when delphinium flowers are at their most beautiful.
-Often, this may be the final show for the short-lived perennial, but the striking beauty and long lasting blooms are worth the effort.
+Often, this may be the final show for the short-lived perennial, but the striking beauty and long lasting blooms are worth your efforts.

 Taller varieties may require staking, especially when planted in areas with heavy rain or wind.
 Stems are hollow and break easily under this type of stress.